 Of course, I am sometimes tired.
 For instance, I get easily affected by the weather and the lack of light in the Netherlands even if it is not my usual state.

-My work as a therapist requires that I have a balanced level of energy, so it is important to be fully aware of when things are not quite right.
+My work as a Yoga Therapist requires that I have a balanced level of energy, so it is important to be fully aware of when things are not quite right.

 It also helps to share your thoughts with someone you trust, such as your partner, a good friend or your therapist.
 You’ll be surprised how much relief you get when you tell someone how you feel.
 As the weight lifts off your shoulders, so will your energy levels begin to rise, and you will feel much better.

 Whatever the reasons, the best thing to do when we feel exhausted is to take time for yourself and try some of the tips above.
-A few quiet stretches on your mat, a walk-in nature, or a short nap when no one is around….there are no rules.
+A few quiet stretches on your mat, a walk-in nature, or a short nap when no one is around.
+There are no rules, only moments.